Search

 8 Scoring

 s that team the right to attempt a conversion, which may be a place-kick or drop-kick.
-8.8 The kicke ... d an intention to kick at goal but takes a drop-kick and scores a goal, the goal stands.
-8.2 ...
-8 A player scores a dropped goal by kicking a goal from a drop-kick in open play.
-8.29 The team awarde ... r the height of the goal posts, the kick is successful if it is deemed that the ball would have gon
+A conversio ... y kick at goal 8.23 If the kicker has not indicated an intention to kick at goal but takes a dro ... d goal by kicking a goal from a drop-kick in open play.
+8.29 The team awarded a free-kick (includin ... r the height of the goal posts, the kick is successful if it is deemed that the ball would have gon

 20 Penalty and free-kick

-e.
-Sanction: Scrum.
-20.8 The kicker may punt, drop-kick or place-kick (other than for touch) the ball.
-20. ... n of a penalty or free-kick 20.1 The mark for a penalty or free-kick must be in the field of pla ... n of penalty or free-kick While the ball is in play excluding a late charge after a kic ... e, in line with that place.
-If play would have restarted with a drop-out, the mark is anywher
+8 The kicker may punt, drop-kick or place-kick (other than for touch) the ball.
+20.9 The kicker may kic ... n of a penalty or free-kick 20.1 The mark for a penalty or free-kick must be in the field of pla ... n of penalty or free-kick While the ball is in play excluding a late charge after a kic ... e with that place.
+If play would have restarted with a drop-out, the mark is anywhere on the dro

 9 Foul play

-d an infringement.
+r that an opponent has committed an infringement.
 Sanction: Penalty. d.
 Waste time.
-Sanction: Free-kick.
-Repeated infringements 9. ... t off the ground and drop or drive that player so that their head and/or upper body make contac ... t not roll, pull or twist an opponent.
-Sanction: Penalty. e.
-A player must not drop their weight ont ... t not attempt to kick the ball from the hands of the ball-carrier.
+Sanction: Free-kic ... n: Penalty.
+9.18 A player must not lift an opponent off the ground and drop or drive that player s ... n: Penalty. e.
+A player must not drop their weight onto an opponent or target the lower limb ... g wedge’.
 Sanction: Penalty.
-9.24 A ball-carrie
+9.23 A player must not attempt to kick the ball from the hand

 Tag Rugby